chrizzo-hb/knulli-bezels/default-knulli/README.txt

-                                converted to Batocera format by chrizzo-hb gb-640x480                      Perfect DMG-EX (no grid) by mugwomp93 gba-640x480                     Perfect GBA (no grid) by mugwomp93 gba-alt-640x480                 Perfect GBA SP (no grid) by mugwomp93 gbc-640x480                     Perfect GBC (no grid) by mugwomp93 lynx-640x480                    Overlay by drkhrse
+                                converted to Batocera format by chrizzo-hb gb-640x480                      Perfect DMG-EX (no grid) by mugwomp93 gba-640x480                     Perfect GBA (no grid) by mugwomp93 gba-alt-640x480                 Perfect GBA SP (no grid) by C1PH3RR adopted by chrizzo-hb gbc-640x480                     Perfect GBC (no grid) by mugwomp93 lynx-640x480                    Overlay by drkhrse
                                 converted to Batocera format by nvitaterna